AndersonMourato/AndersonMourato/README.md

 ### 💭 About me:

-Constantly evolving, I found my true passion in technology.
-After a professional journey exploring areas such as IT Support, Graphic Design and Commercial Analyst, I decided to dedicate my efforts to developing my programming skills.
-In a career transition, I am free to start a new journey as a developer and learning from an experienced team.
-My skills in IT, design and commercial analysis, combined with my passion for programming, make me a versatile professional capable of delivering innovative solutions.
+Graduated in Systems Analysis and Development and with experience in the areas of analyst, marketing and design, I am going through a career transition where I am looking for an opportunity to enter the market as a junior developer.
+My experience provides strategic vision and communication skills that complement my technical knowledge.
+I look forward to applying my knowledge to requested projects.

-Solid knowledge of HTML, CSS, JavaScript, TypeScript, Angular, React, Node.js, PHP, Java, C.
+Technical Skills: HTML, CSS, JavaScript, TypeScript, Angular, Java, Python, MySQL, PostgreSQL, GIT and Figma
-Database: MySQL, SQL Server, Postgres, MongoDB.
-Version control (GIT).

 ## 👨🏽‍💻 GitHub Statistics